5 Nail Trends That Will Be Huge In The New Year

 Micro-French

-According to Rachel Glass, the founder of NYC-started salon brand, Glosslab (with new locations in Connecticut, D.C., Miami, and soon Dallas), the French manicure continues to hold a title as the most popular nail art, across cities.
+According to Rachel Glass, the founder of NYC-started salon brand, Glosslab, the French manicure continues to hold a title as the most popular nail art, across cities.
 However, the 2023 update is a micro French.
 "The thinner line of this micro French mani is super subtle and chic," Glass offers.

+The micro French is not a new trend, but we love when it cycles through for a few reasons: it's minimalist, you can bring in any colour you're into at the moment (black is fresh), and it looks great on short nails.

 Advertisement